Influencing

 In response to this urgent need, Impact France's Cercle Énergie, which brings together nearly a hundred energy players across the value chain and throughout France, has published a white paper to mark its official launch, presenting its key proposals: "The historic opportunity for a resilient, fair and sovereign French energy model".
 A call to action that outlines the contours of a systemic energy transformation, based on three pillars: stability of energy policies, transformation of demand, and fair and transparent ownership of the transition.

-1) Stability of long-term energy policies
+1) Stabilize long-term energy policies

 A vision for the future: clear-sighted, ambitious, collective